vinceurag/YellowBirdAPI/README.md

 # Yellow Bird Cafe x Kitchen REST API
-A fully RESTful server implementation for via Codeigniter and REST_Controller library.
+A fully RESTful server implementation via Codeigniter and REST_Controller library for the online reservation feature.
 JSON Web Token was used in implementing authorization

 ## API Endpoints
 ###`/auth` - for token generation